Account Expansion: How to Do It Right to Maximize Revenue?

 Account expansion refers to the revenue growth of existing accounts.
 You can do so by upselling or cross-selling to your current customers.

 Account expansion allows companies to achieve revenue growth without acquiring new users.
-It also helps with increasing customer lifetime value and building customer loyalty.
+It also helps increase customer lifetime value and build customer loyalty.

 Why is it important to drive account expansion?